 Call Redwood Area Hospital Education Department, at 507-637-4527, to schedule a tour and learn more.

 Family physicians provide prenatal care at Affiliated Community Medical Center – Redwood Falls and Lower Sioux Health Clinic and deliver babies in our Birthing Center.
-Call the clinic at 507-637-2985 during your first trimester to begin your prenatal care.
+Call your provider your first trimester to begin your prenatal care.

 Attend Childbirth Class

 We strongly encourage that you attend a childbirth class during your second trimester.
 During the one-hour course, you will meet with Birthing Center staff for a personalized discussion that can include labor and delivery routines, newborn and post-partum care, and breastfeeding.

 Work with your physician to schedule a pregnancy ultrasound around 20 weeks gestation.

 Install Your Car Seat

 You must have a proper child safety seat installed in your car when you leave the hospital.
 We encourage you to schedule a time with Redwood County Public Health or Lower Sioux Police Department to check your car seat installation before you prepare to bring your new baby home.

 During Your Labor and Delivery

 Follow your physician’s instructions when your labor begins.
 When you arrive at the Birthing Center, a member of our experienced staff will welcome you.
 A courtesy call telling us that you are on your way is appreciated.